-- 1. Permission will be granted for retail, leisure, office or food and drink uses in edge-of-centre and out-of-centre locations providing; - a) It does not result in a unit of 500 square metres gross floorspace or more; and - b) It is in an area of deficiency and meets local needs, including that generated by major new housing development; and - c) Such a use does not result in a significant adverse impact on the vitality and viability of any nearby centre taking account of both extant permissions and the cumulative effect of previous increases in floorspace in edge-of-centre and out-of-centre locations. - Impact assessments will be required for all edge-of-centre and out-of-centre retail, leisure, office or food and drink uses proposals of 2,500 500 square metres gross or more.
+- 1. Permission will be granted for retail, leisure, office or food and drink uses in edge-of-centre and out-of-centre locations providing; - a) It does not result in a unit of 500 square metres gross floorspace or more; and - b) It is in an area of deficiency and meets local needs, including that generated by major new housing development; and - c) Such a use does not result in a significant adverse impact on the vitality and viability of any nearby centre taking account of both extant permissions and the cumulative effect of previous increases in floorspace in edge-of-centre and out-of-centre locations. - 2.
+Impact assessments will be required for all edge-of-centre and out-of-centre retail, leisure, office or food and drink uses of 2,500 square metres gross or more.

-13.1 Part 1 b) recognises that the NPPF supports the development of accessible local services and community facilities, such as local shops.
+- 13.1 Part 1 b) recognises that the NPPF supports the development of accessible local services and community facilities, such as local shops.
 Proposals will be required to demonstrate that the development will meet an outstanding local need which will benefit the local community.
-Deficiency may include there being no existing local services and facilities within a reasonable walking distance of a residential area.

-13.1 13.2 Both parts 1 and 2 of this policy relate to any and all new main town centre use floorspace, including; new-build, extensions, mezzanines, changes of use or variations of conditions.

-13.3 This policy strongly supports the emphasis in the NPPF (paragraph 23 85) on the viability and vitality of centres.
+Deficiency may include there being no existing local services and facilities within a reasonable walking distance of a residential area. - 13.2 Both parts 1 and 2 of this policy relate to any and all new main town centre use floorspace, including; new-build, extensions, mezzanines, changes of use or variations of conditions. - 13.3 This policy strongly supports the emphasis in the NPPF (paragraph 85) on the viability and vitality of centres.
 This recognises the findings of the Retail Study (referred to below) and the fact that the Aligned Core Strategy (Policy 6.5) notes that Eastwood and Stapleford centres "are considered to be in need of enhancement or to be under-performing".
-For the avoidance of doubt, the sequential test, as set out in the NPPF (paragraph 24 86) and referred to in the Aligned Core Strategy (Policy 6.7), will also apply.

-13.4 Evidence of need for retail development will be reviewed, on a Greater Nottingham-wide basis, during the plan period.

-13.4 13.5 The Carter Jonas 'Broxtowe, Gedling, Nottingham City & Rushcliffe Retail Study 2015' provides a basis for plan-making and decision-taking over the Plan period.
+For the avoidance of doubt, the sequential test, as set out in the NPPF (paragraph 86) and referred to in the Aligned Core Strategy (Policy 6.7), will also apply. - 13.4 Evidence of need for retail development will be reviewed, on a Greater Nottingham-wide basis, during the plan period. - 13.5 The Carter Jonas 'Broxtowe, Gedling, Nottingham City & Rushcliffe Retail Study 2015' provides a basis for plan-making and decision-taking over the Plan period.
 It clearly indicates that growth of out-of-centre retailing has limited the potential for Broxtowe's centres to grow and improve (see, for example, paragraphs 7.14, 12.25, 16.28, 16.30 and Appendix 8).
-It suggests that this effect has been particularly notable at Eastwood (see, for example, paragraph 7.14 and Appendix 8).

-All policies should be read in conjunction with the Part 1 Local Plan Part 1 - Broxtowe Borough Aligned Core Strategy.
-No policy should be applied in isolation; account will be taken of all relevant policies.

-13.5 It clearly indicates that growth of out-of-centre retailing has limited the potential for Broxtowe's centres to grow and improve (see, for example, paragraphs 7.14, 12.25, 16.28, 16.30 and Appendix 8).
 It suggests that this effect has been particularly notable at Eastwood (see, for example, paragraph 7.14 and Appendix 8).